Pentagram (design firm): Approach to business

-In 1993, referring to Pentagram's decision to remain a private company, Pentagram partner, John McConnell said to Eye magazine: "Why give up control to a bunch of people who probably have no interest in design?’
-‘Shareholders measure success in terms of financial dividends and corporate growth.
+In 1993, regarding Pentagram's decision to remain a private company, Pentagram partner John McConnell told Eye magazine: "Why give up control to a bunch of people who probably have no interest in design?
+Shareholders measure success in terms of financial dividends and corporate growth.
 Designers tend to look for improved quality of work.
 And as many design companies have demonstrated, growing by acquisition, by bolting on parts, can produce some uncontrollable monsters."

 Catering

-Unlike other design companies, Grange saw catering as an opportunity to attract new clients and as part of the collective ethos established shared mealtimes with a new cook each year, a set menu which was enjoyed by all staff and they ate together.
+Unlike other design companies, Grange saw catering as an opportunity to attract new clients and, as part of the collective ethos, established shared mealtimes with a new cook each year, a set menu which was enjoyed by all staff.

-In 1978 Colin Forbes moved from London to the US to form the New York office, eventually adding graphic designers Peter Harrison and Woody Pirtle as partners.
-In 1990-91 Michael Bierut, Paula Scher, both graphic designers, and James Biber, an architect, joined the New York office.
+In 1978, Forbes moved from London to the United States to form Pentagram's New York office, eventually adding graphic designers Peter Harrison and Woody Pirtle as partners.
+In 1990 and 1991, graphic designers Michael Bierut and Paula Scher and architect James Biber joined the New York office.
 They eventually moved to a building at 204 Fifth Avenue, a building designed by C. P. H. Gilbert, where the office resided until 2017.
 The New York office is now located in a building at 250 Park Avenue South.

 Scope and clientele

-Pentagram is best known for its work in graphic design and corporate identity, but as partners have joined and left the firm has also worked in architecture, interiors, wayfinding and environmental design, packaging, product and industrial design and sound design.
+Pentagram is best known for its work in graphic design and corporate identity.
+As partners have joined and left, the firm has also worked in architecture, interiors, wayfinding and environmental design, packaging, product and industrial design and sound design.

 Among others, they have developed or updated identities for Oppo, Citibank, Sam Labs, Saks Fifth Avenue, United Airlines, the Big Ten Conference, and The Co-operative brand.
 In addition to graphic design work, the firm has partners working on architectural projects such as the Harley-Davidson Museum, the Alexander McQueen shops, Citibank interiors, the Adshel and Clear Channel buildings in London, a host of private residences, the London club Matter, along with a range of other interior, retail, restaurant and exhibition projects.
-Pentagram was hired to redesign the American cable television programme, The Daily Shows set and on-screen graphics in 2005.
-In 2016 Pentagram were commissioned to design the packaging for the Pink Floyd box set, The Early Years 1965–1972.
-The set was released in November 2016.
-In 2019, Pentagram were commissioned to rebrand the entirety of Warner Bros.
+Pentagram were hired to redesign set and onscreen graphics of the American cable television programme The Daily Show in 2005.
+Pentagram were commissioned to design the packaging for the 2016 Pink Floyd box set The Early Years 1965–1972.
+In 2019, Pentagram were commissioned to rebrand the entirety of American film studio Warner Bros.
+Pictures.
 In 2022, Pentagram were commissioned to create a new logo for season 48 of Saturday Night Live.

 Beyond work for commercial clients, Pentagram also works with cultural institutions and does pro bono work for non-profit organisations.
-On 12 February 2008 the President's Council on Service and Civic Participation awarded Pentagram the "DNA" award for incorporating pro bono services into their business culture.
+On 12 February 2008, the President's Council on Service and Civic Participation awarded Pentagram the "DNA" award for incorporating pro bono services into their business culture.
 Recently, Pentagram has done work for the One Laptop per Child, the High Line, New York's Public Theater, and the National Gallery of Art.